plug

 - (construction) A block of wood let into a wall to afford a hold for nails.

-- (slang) A mention of a product (usually a book, film or play) in an interview, or an interview which features one or more of these.
+- (slang) A promotion (act of promoting) of a product (such as a book, film or play) or other thing, concept, etc, for example during an interview or a commercial.

 - During the interview, the author put in a plug for his latest novel.